 In addition, I would like to learn as much information as possible about the Chinese publications on the work of J.H.
 Prynne.
 I regret how little information I have currently gathered on the Chinese translators of Prynne’s poetry, and would appreciate, wherever possible, translator credits for each of Prynne’s poems in each separate publication.
 [Due to my ignorance of the Chinese language, I can’t tell from textual details alone whether a Chinese translation has been reprinted (with or without revision) from a previous publication or whether it has been newly translated].
 Likewise, while I have attempted to list journal and article titles in unaccented transliterated Chinese as well as in English translation, there are still a substantial number of items for which this information has not yet been found.
 Any and all information on Chinese titles and their English translations – and English titles in Chinese translation, for that matter – is very much welcome.

-Lastly, just a personal request for a small number of published items by J.H.
-Prynne which have so far eluded me.
-Though they already exist as citations on the bibliography, I would greatly appreciate the opportunity to see these works and read them for myself:
+Lastly, just a personal request for one published item by J.H.
+Prynne that has so far eluded me.
+Though it already exists as a citation on the bibliography, I would greatly appreciate the opportunity to see and read it for myself:

 [anon.], ‘Letter from a Recent Traveler to China’ [part of a letter to Ed Dorn, original dated 23rd October 1993, with editorial title, minor adjustments and (unmarked) editorial omissions].
 Sniper Logic, 2 (1994): 91–92.